Embellished Utensils | Beach Picnic Craft

-Last week I went to Parson’s Beach in Kennebunk, ME to celebrate a friend’s birthday with a beach picnic (we referred to it as a Mermaid’s Breakfast).
+Last week I went to Parson’s Beach in Kennebunk, Maine, to celebrate a friend’s birthday with a beach picnic (we referred to it as a Mermaid’s Breakfast).
 I love any excuse for a picnic—even early morning ones—and I wanted to make this picnic extra memorable.
 I pulled a couple craft projects together that would add to the decor and theme of our meal.
 The projects were Embellished Utensils and Sea Glass Bottles.
 The embellished utensils were used for serving picnic fare, and the sea glass bottles were used for holding flowers (they could have been used for holding extra utensils, straws, or decorations as well).

 The picnic was a success!
 I arrived early to set up a small teepee where the food could be placed in a shaded spot.
 I was lucky enough to have a lace tablecloth with a ship on it that was big enough to become the teepee cover.
 I put extra linens on the sand to put the food on, and placed the utensils and glass jars around it.
 All I had left to do was unpack the food.